Fountaincoder/singularity1/main.md

     provides the most synergy with the MeTTa language, and therefore the primary recommendation is to exploit this more fully.

-In conclusion, while each area reviewed above faces unique challenges, the pt-systems work is the most salient for further investigation, and where the scope should be more narrowly focused.
-Our hope is that a fully temporal stochastic system will allow us position Mea as the top level language for probabilistic stochastic computing.
-To finalise next steps, providing this report is accepted, investigations will start into how to implement a pt-system as low level hardware, using existing ideas discussed in this report but alleviating the memory constraints by building a truly temporal system.
+We also briefly review Opencog and MeTTa with the overall conclusion being that a good area for synergy is the use of pt-systems as an underlying probabilistic framework for the MeTTa language.
+Thus, the pt-systems work is the most salient for further investigation, and where the scope should be more narrowly focused.
+Our hope is that a fully temporal stochastic system will allow us to position MeTTa as the top level language for probabilistic stochastic computing.
+To finalise next steps, providing this report is accepted, investigations will start into how to implement a pt-system as low level hardware, using existing ideas discussed in this report, but alleviating the memory constraints by building a truly temporal system.

 [^1]: 1=1,2=01,3=001